aboutcode-org/scancode.io/docs/faq.rst

 at `docker.py <https://github.com/nexB/scancode.io/blob/main/scanpipe/pipelines/docker.py>`_.
 It is hopefully designed to be simple and readable code.

-I am able to run ScanCode.io on Windows?
+Am I able to run ScanCode.io on Windows?
 ----------------------------------------

-Yes, you can use the :ref:run_with_docker installation.
+Yes, you can use the :ref:`run_with_docker` installation.
 However, please be sure to carefully read the warnings, as running on Windows may have certain limitations or challenges.